Skip Navigation

 Four Essential Steps to Address Pay Gaps and Equality

-Posted by Sarah Lardner on 12 January 2024
+Posted on 12 January 2024 by Sarah Lardner

 According to a World Economic Forum Gender Gap Report published in July 2023, the UK’s gender pay gap ranking is 15 out of 146 countries, with Iceland, Finland and Norway topping the table with the smallest gaps.
 At the current rate of change, according to a 2023 Fawcett Society report, the pay gap between men and women will not close until 2051, 28 years from now.
 A sobering thought.